lexisvar/iloqi_mobile/README.md

 ## License

-This project is part of the Eloqi ecosystem - Revolutionary Accent Training Platform.
+This project is part of the iloqi ecosystem - Revolutionary Accent Training Platform.

 ## Support